-EHSQ MANAGEMENT JUST GOT SMARTER: INTELEX ACQUIRES COMPLIANCE AUTOMATION PROVIDER ehsAI
+EHSQ Management Just Got Smarter: Intelex Acquires Compliance Automation Provider ehsAI

-/EIN News/ -- TORONTO, CANADA, Nov.
+TORONTO, Nov.
 19, 2020 (GLOBE NEWSWIRE) -- Intelex Technologies, ULC, a leading global provider of SaaS-based Environmental, Health, Safety and Quality (EHSQ) management software, today announced that it has acquired ehsAI, a next wave compliance automation technology provider. ehsAI uses Artificial Intelligence (AI) and Machine Learning to help organizations greatly reduce the costs and risks of permitting and compliance management.

 “We are thrilled to have ehsAI join Intelex,” said Justin McElhattan, president of Intelex. “ehsAI augments our compliance management solutions and existing regulatory content partnerships.
 We look forward to innovating in collaboration with ehsAI to solve real customer pains with applied intelligence and advanced analytics.
 Whether it be compliance for environmental, health, safety, or quality compliance requirements, the possibilities are limitless.”